CityOfStars/eoscode/README.md

 8. Type `eoscode`
 9. Select `EOSCode : BuildTarget : Create .abi With Current File`

-And then you can use `EOSCode : IntegratedBuild : Build Contract (create .wast and .abi)` command.
+And then you can use `EOSCode : IntegratedBuild : Build Contract (create .wasm and .abi)` command.

 * on working...